 You should also consider what you’re willing to compromise on.
 AC?
 Hot water?
 You’ll find a different price tag depending on the amenities you demand or choose to live without.

 Going to the place and spending enough time there allows you the luxury of knowing what life is like and gives you a chance to decide how you want your life in that place to be.

 We’ve discussed this concept before as a way to avoid offshore scams, and it’s the same rule here.
 Often times the most Western-friendly websites or companies are also the biggest ripoffs.
 Quite frequently, they fail to offer the best services, too.

+Get out of your comfort zone.
 The best value for your money is found on the ground, in the local market, not in an Americanized commercial operation.

-6. Ask yourself THIS question . . .
+6. Ask Yourself THIS . . .

-Look at the yields in your area of interest and, regardless of how long you plan on staying, if they are decent enough, there is very little reason to justify renting over buying.
+Look at the yields in your area of interest, and regardless of how long you plan on staying, if they are decent enough, there is very little reason to justify renting over buying.

 There’s a difference between real estate arrogance and someone who is going to con you.
-If someone is trying to make the process too complicated or is making things too hard, just walk away.
+If someone is trying to make the process too complicated or is making things too painful, just walk away.

 To be sure you’re not getting into something you’re going to regret, don’t buy it right away.
 Take your time.
 Don’t sign the contract before considering it carefully, no matter how great the deal sounds or how “can’t miss” the opportunity may be.

 At Nomad Capitalist, we help clients purchase properties both for their own use as lifestyle properties and for investments worldwide.